-Different fixing methods of the door frame to the riser cupboard were noted.
-The pre-drilled holes to the door frame have not been used.
-It is necessary to confirm that the pre-drilled holes to the frame do not prejudice the fire rating of the riser door frame.
-Missing screws were also noted to the fixing bracket.
+Proprietary FD120 riser cupboard doors provided at each floor level.
+A gap was evident to the junction of the door frame and the reveal to the door frame opening where packers have been installed.
+It is necessary to confirm that the gap does not prejudice the fire rating of the doorset.
+Refer to Action Plan Missing screw noted to the ground floor riser cupboard door frame.
+It is necessary to confirm that the missing screw does not prejudice the fire rating of the doorset.
 Refer to Action Plan j.
 Is the fire resistance of flat entrance doors considered adequate, and are doors maintained in sound condition?
-Yes Inspected flats confirmed to be have timber FD30s self-closing fire doorsets, with appropriate markings, fire rated hinges, cold smoke seals and intumescent strips fitted.
-23.
+Yes The Flat's that were inspected were found to be timber FD30s self- closing fire doorset with appropriate markings, fire rated hinges, cold smoke seals and intumescent strips fitted.